 - Distributing CRS Rice Bowls during Lent to benefit the hungry in Lubbock and around the world.

 - Supporting PFADP (People of Faith against the Death Penalty, Lubbock) by attending prayer vigils followed by peaceful demonstrations on the evenings of scheduled executions of death row inmates.
 These are held from 5:45-6:15pm in front of St. John UMC on University Ave at 15th St. Please see our Facebook page.

 - Supporting Threads for Teens – Lubbock, a clothing ministry to local high school students.

 - Co-sponsoring parish fellowship activities, including the "Week of Peace and Justice," usually held in October.

-- Supporting local organizations which aid the homeless: the Divine Mercy Corps, a ministry started by a St. Elizabeth parishioner, Restoring Hope, and Carpenter’s Church, which runs a Day Shelter to give the homeless a break from the streets.
+- Supporting local organizations, such as Restoring Hope, which aids the homeless and Open Door, which runs a Day Shelter to give the homeless a break from the streets.

 We collect gently used adult T-shirts, blue jeans, and walking shoes are always helpful.
 Items needed for the winter months include: rain ponchos, gloves, boots, blankets, sleeping bags, warm socks, etc.